“The Fighting Temeraire” by J. M. W. Turner

 “The Fighting Temeraire”, or in its long form, “The Fighting Temeraire Tugged to her Last Berth to be Broken Up, 1838” is an oil on canvas painting made by the English Romantic artist, Joseph Mallord William Turner, or J. M. W. Turner, from 1839.
 In 2005, it was voted the “greatest painting in Britain” according to a BBC poll.

-In this painting, Turner is capturing the moment in 1838 when it was towed along the river Thames to southeast London to be taken apart and salvaged for scraps.
+In this painting, Turner captured the moment in 1838 when the great ship was towed along the river Thames to southeast London to be taken apart and salvaged for scraps.
 Turner witnessed its final towing and made some small sketches of it from which this painting is based.
 He did use some artistic license in the final product, such as omitting the second tugboat that helped tow the ship and adding the masts and rigging which had already been removed.

 As always, Turner’s lighting of the sunlight, reflection on the water, and mist in the air is impeccable.
 This painting was first shown at the Royal Academy in 1839 and received wide critical praise.
 To accompany the painting, Tuner also included an excerpt from the poem, “Ye Mariners of England” by the Scottish poet, Thomas Campbell, which read “The flag which braved the battle and the breeze, no longer owns her.”